Port Edward, South Africa: Tourism

-Port Edward is a tourist resort for seasonal visitors from more affluent regions of South Africa.
+Port Edward is a tourist resort for seasonal visitors from inland regions of South Africa.

 There are many tourist seasons that influence Port Edward but the most significant is the Christmas/ New Year period spanning from early December to mid-January.
 Port Edward's Silver Beach hosts an annual New Year's Eve party frequented by youths whilst on New Year's Day itself, families populate the beach for continued celebrations.

 Holiday accommodation is a particularly important source of income for the region throughout the year.

 Beaches

 Beaches in the greater Port Edward area include: